pengjiz/pengjiz.com/content/en/r-nse.md

 ## Non-standard evaluation

-Non-standard evaluation, or NSE for short, means to evaluate function calls in a non-standard way.
-So, instead of the value we can just get the formatted string of an expression:
+Non-standard evaluation, or NSE for short, means to evaluate function calls in a, well, non-standard way.
+For instance, instead of the value we can just get the formatted string of an expression:

 ```r
 nse_exprstr <- function(expr) {